Legal system of the United Arab Emirates: Blood Money

 If one causes the death or injury of another person accidentally or intentionally, he or she must pay the victim's family blood money as a means of compensation.
 Blood money is only payable if the defendant is found guilty under the criminal procedure or legally responsible for the death of the victim.
 If the defendant is found defending themselves, family, or property, blood money is not paid.
 Blood money for the death of a male is AED 200,000 (US$54,450) and AED 100,000 (US$27,225) for females of all faiths and nationalities.

 Punishable offenses

 Verbal abuse and hate speech

 Verbal abuse, including on social media is illegal and is punishable by a fine up to AED 250,000 or up to a year in prison, excluding any monetary compensation to the victim; some expats were penalized by deportation.

 Alcohol consumption and driving under the influence

 Since 2020, consumption and procession of alcohol has been decriminalised federally for all faiths and individual emirates were given the power to regulate alcohol sales in their emirates; Sharjah maintains its ban on the sale of alcohol, and Dubai still requires alcohol licenses for the purchase of alcohol outside bars and restaurants.
-Driving under the influence is strictly illegal and the legal blood alcohol level in the UAE is zero.
+Driving under the influence is strictly illegal and the allowable blood alcohol content while driving in the UAE is zero.